All content ©2017 Walsingham Development Group (or otherwise with permission)

 Enjoy beef from Great Walsingham, pork from South Creake, lamb from North Creake.
 In season there is game from the Walsingham Estate and venison from the Houghton or Holkham Hall estates.
 The kitchen is busy every day, making pies and quiches, fresh soups, ready meals, cakes and puddings.

 You may find homegrown allotment produce alongside Norfolk’s finest fresh fruit, vegetables, herbs and salad.
-Visit walsingham.co for up to date information and opening hours.
+The shop is open seven days a week, but visit walsingham.co for up to date information and opening hours.

 Walsingham’s Old Mill (formerly part of the village’s historic prison) is home to Holt Antiques, upstairs, for original antique oak and country furniture, fine art and decorative period items.

-Downstairs you’ll find Joseph Keane’s print studio with antique pottery for sale.
-In the High Street Shed Crafts offers an eclectic mix of original craft work made in Norfolk, with knits, clothes, jewellery, paintings and vintage items.
+On the corner of the High Street and Common Place, Shed Crafts offers an eclectic mix of original craft work made in Norfolk, with knits, clothes, jewellery, paintings and vintage items.

 Linking directly with Walsingham’s religious history, the Pilgrim Shop in the High Street has an astonishingly comprehensive range of religious items, from icons, rosaries, statues, church incense and candles, to Christian jewellery, baptismal and confirmation gifts, pilgrim badges and sacristy supplies.
 Visit pilgrimgifts.co.uk.